 top of page

-Updated: 4 days ago
+Updated: 6 days ago

 Jesus pouring water from a container on the outstretched hands of people

 There were 234,374 total facelifts in the US in 2020, but many more gracelifts.
-The intent of the first is to look younger, improve self-esteem, and make lifestyle changes with 92 percent of that total being women.
+The intent of the first is to look younger, improve self-esteem, and make lifestyle changes, with 92 percent of that total being women.
 The average cost is $8,005.
 1 Gracelifts are free.
 We will consider them shortly.

 Many US women have appearance-based self-esteem.
 By facelifts and other cosmetic procedures, they will pay a lot to reenter the realm of “respectability.”
 Eventually, age plucks every cherry from their tree of physical beauty.
 Appearance is an insecure foundation for self-worth.

 Someone suggested women go to extreme beauty enhancement measures because men in the US can see much better than they think!
-Many men don’t realize marrying for appearance is like buying a house for its paint job.
+Many men don’t realize that marrying for appearance is like buying a house for its paint job.

 People who overvalue physical beauty are like companies hiring employees based on their physical attractiveness instead of their abilities and experience.
 A facelift mentality focuses on the unimportant and fleeting rather than the crucial and eternal.